JonathanM22/reaction-wheel-robot/README.md

 ## Simulation

 The simulation was done in Python using the `control` library.
-Key aspects include:

 ## Hardware